 Getting Licensed as a Child Development Facility in the District of Columbia

-Providing care and education for the District’s youngest learners in quality, healthy and, safe environments is very important.
+Providing early care and education for the District’s youngest learners in quality, healthy and safe environments is very important.
 No person shall either directly or indirectly operate a child development facility without first obtaining a license issued by OSSE.
-Below is information on how you begin the process to become licensed child development facility.
+Below is information on how you begin the process to become a licensed child development facility.

 - Determine the kind of child development program you want to offer.
 This is important because the process is based on the type of program.